Kurixalus berylliniris: Distribution

 This species occurs in eastern Taiwan south of central Hualien, on the eastern slopes of the Central Mountain Range and in the Coastal Mountain Range.

 Habitat and conservation

 Kurixalus berylliniris has been recorded in moist broad-leaf forests and forest edges at elevations of 225–1250 m above sea level.
 It is arboreal.
 Eggs and tadpoles have been found in small pools of water in decaying trunks of tree ferns Cyathea spinulosa.
 The tadpoles are oophagous.

-As of late 2018, this species had not been included in the IUCN Red List of Threatened Species.
+Threats to this species are unknown.
+Although deforestation has generally slowed down in Taiwan, loss of tree holes Kurixalus berylliniris uses for breeding is a potential threat.
+It is not known to occur in any protected area.